jewels76/jewels86/README.md

 Projects I'm working on:
 - Topaz: A dashboard/workspace site to manage everything in one place.
 (1%, started)
 - Azotic Topaz: Topaz, but as a dasktop application.
 (1%)
-- Tourmaline: A directory enumeration tool many modes.
-(50%)
+- Tourmaline: A directory enumeration tool with many modes.
+(90%)
 - Aquamarine: A HTTP/HTTPS request automator.
 (0%)

 I have a group named the Gold Team (name in progress) and we do development and white hat hacking.
 You can contact me to join!